evhub/prisoner/README.md

 Next, in place of `<code>`, insert whatever Python code you want that returns either `True` for cooperate or `False` for defect.
 To do this, you have use of the arguments `self_hist` (a list containing all your previous moves), `opp_hist` (a list containing all your opponent's previous moves), and `opp_bot` (your opponent's bot function).

-All bot functions will be timed out after 1 second and `False` assumed if nothing has been returned.
+All bot functions will be timed out in the case of infinite recursion and `False` assumed if nothing has been returned.
 To prevent this, bots may be added together, and if the first bot times out the second bot will be used instead.

 ## Examples